bpmn-io/bpmn-js-examples/README.md

 ## Basic

-* [bundling](./bundling) - an example how to install bpmn-js via [npm](http://npmjs.org), use it in a node-style application and package it and the application code for the browser with [Webpack](https://webpack.js.org/).
+* [bundling](./bundling) - an example of how to install bpmn-js via [npm](http://npmjs.org), use it in a node-style application, package it and the application code for the browser with [Webpack](https://webpack.js.org/).
 * [colors](./colors) - Showcases different ways to add colors to your BPMN diagram.
 * [interaction](./interaction) - Listen to diagram events and react to them.
-* [overlays](./overlays) - Attach overlays to BPMN 2.0 diagrams to provide custom buttons or showing additional information.
+* [overlays](./overlays) - Attach overlays to BPMN 2.0 diagrams to provide custom buttons or show additional information.
 * [url-viewer](./url-viewer) - A simple url viewer for BPMN 2.0 process diagrams.